ArduPilot/ardupilot_wiki/dev/source/docs/building-setup-windows10.rst

 Code Editing in WSL Using VSCode (Optional)
 -------------------------------------------
 VSCode can be installed on the Windows 10 machine to edit and compile files inside of WSL.
-VSCode automatically integrates upon installion with WSL.
+VSCode automatically integrates upon installation with WSL.

     * Do not install VSCode inside of WSL using for example apt-get.
     * Be sure that the folder you are working on is opened within the WSL remote.
 This can be achieved by clicking the green button in the bottom left corner.